AnnaHollandSmith/CV/README.md

 During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
 As such, I subscribe to Agile/XP values and would look to continue with TDD (test-driven development) and pair programming in any future role.

-## <a name="skills">Skills</a>
+## :book: <a name="skills">Skills</a>
 ------
 #### Commitment
 I remain committed to various causes addressing important social issues.
 I am a member of [WHFNP](http://www.womenhackfornonprofits.com/) (Women Hack for Non-Profits) and will volunteer at MozFest 2016.
 Having benefitted  directly from organisations such a Code First: Girls, Codebar, and Women Who Code, I am willing to dedicate my time and newly acquired skills to increasing participation and diversity within the field.

 #### Fast Learner
+The ability to take a pragmatic and considered approach to problem-solving has enabled me to adopt and utilise new skills and concepts quickly and efficiently throughout my career.
+As a lawyer, I was often required to work flexibly and adapt quickly whilst maintaining high standards.

+These skills became even more apparent whilst at Makers Academy.
 For the Makers Academy final project, I committed to and completed a hybrid-mobile application that was built using Cordova and Node.js.
 We also built our own Rails Server API for the back-end.
 This was beyond the scope of the course as we had only had two weeks dedicated to learning vanilla JavaScript prior to the project.
 - The group presentation for the project can be viewed [here](https://vimeo.com/177900577)

 #### Teaching and Mentorship
 I have particularly enjoyed the mentoring system at Makers Academy as well as the collaborative learning environment that was cultivated through pair programming and regular group projects.
-I love helping others to understand new concepts and using such teaching opportunities to further develop my own knowledge.
+I love helping others to understand new concepts and using teaching opportunities to further develop my own knowledge.
 As a result of my new-found enjoyment of this aspect of programming, I now volunteer as a coach at [codebar](https://codebar.io/)

-## <a name="projects">Projects</a>
+## :computer: <a name="projects">Projects</a>
 ------------
 | Project | Description | Technologies | Testing |
 |---|---|---|---|